elixir-bridge/elixir-bridge.github.io/02_Suggestotron/14-running-the-application-locally.markdown

 Let's fire up the application locally

 # Steps

-##Step 1
+## Step 1
-Make sure that you're in the suggestotron folder.
+Make sure that you're in the test_app folder.
 You can type `pwd` (print working directory) in the terminal to see what folder you are in.

 Type this in the terminal: